akashmongoosetech/shashank-frontend/FRONTEND_API_INTEGRATION.md

 ## Overview

-The frontend now includes full API integration with environment configuration for the Doctor Derma Clinic backend.
+The frontend now includes full API integration with environment configuration for the Bhargava Clinic Clinic backend.
 All forms and data operations are connected to the backend API with proper error handling and loading states.

 ## Features